 To me, it’s an answer when nothing else explains a phenomenon apart from God.
-Still, I don’t use this term, and no one I know does, but I can’t fault those who do unless it’s used as a cover-up to the tough aspects of Christianity.
-I recommend facing the tough questions head-on.
+Still, I don’t use this term, and no one I know does, but I can’t fault those who do unless it’s used as a cover-up for doubt.
 If there is anything that causes concern in regards to Christianity, don’t ignore it or brush it off, I’d encourage you to find the answer.
 There are many (including myself) who can help.

 20. Between tornadoes in OK, droughts in TX, and Hurricanes in AL, there are a lot of natural disasters going on in the places God loves.

-Another facet of the argument of evil, this time regarding natural disasters.
-I won’t go into detail here as it would take way too long to provide a thorough answer so I will recommend Glenn’s article here.
+This another facet of the argument of evil, this time regarding natural disasters.
+I also won’t go into detail here as it would take way too long to provide a thorough answer so I will recommend Glenn’s article here.

 21. You were made perfect, in God’s image.
 Except for your foreskin, apparently.

-This final reason may be the worst of them all.
-Once more Hemant raises the false implication that being made in God’s image means we are physically like Him.
+Once more Mehta raises the false implication that being made in God’s image means we are physically like Him.
 Already the point of this objection fails.
 This one is also a complaint against circumcision, a Jewish act of loyalty towards God and the covenant He established with them.
 This argument ignores the reason for circumcision (to set Israel apart as a holy nation) and isn’t worth taking seriously.